Miami's Ten Most Exclusive Clubs

 Miami is known for glitz, glamour, and douchebaggery.
-It's no secret our town has a reputation for over-the-top bottle service and DJs.
+It's no secret this town has a reputation for over-the-top bottle service and DJs.
+It's also no secret the era of traditional VIP rooms has gone the way of the dodo because, let's face it, everyone in Miami thinks they're VIP.
 On any given night, you're guaranteed to find a place to party.
 But that doesn't mean you're getting in.

-From megaclubs to low-key bars and members-only spots, here are Miami's ten most exclusive clubs.
+From megaclubs to low-key bars and members-only spots, here are Miami's ten most exclusive spots.

-1. Soho Beach House.
-Your stuffy suit won't get you through the door of this ridiculously cool and exclusive members-only club, hotel, and spa.
-The 16-story oceanfront tower on Miami Beach caters to those who work in traditional creative fields such as film, fashion, music, and advertising, to name a few.
-Sorry, pedestrians.
-This private hideaway is by no means a traditional nightclub, but instead, a laid-back club where the who's who of Miami rub shoulders minus the sweat.
-On the second floor, you'll find DJs spinning on the weekends and occasional band performances at the Cuba-centric Club Bar.
-Upstairs on the eighth-floor rooftop, members can also groove to a live DJ on the weekends with an ocean view at the posh taqueria, and plunge pool called Ocho.
-Soho Beach House also boasts a Cowshed spa, beach club, 49 hotel rooms, and Cecconi's Miami Beach restaurant (nonmembers welcome) among other diversions.
-Pro tip: Don't dare forget to take a photo at Soho Beach House's infamous photo booth.
-4385 Collins Ave., Miami Beach; 786- 507-7900; sohobeachhouse.com.

-2. LIV.
-A visit to the iconic club is pretty much a rite of passage in Miami.
-You often hear groups of hyped tourists on flights out of the 305 gushing about LIV, bro.
-If the mention of this world-renowned Miami nightlife institution induces you to roll your eyes, you're probably just mad about that time you couldn't get in.
-The upscale spot, dubbed one of the best places to spot a celebrity in Miami, recently underwent a $10 million renovation and now features a massive LED spider designed by SJ Lighting owner Steve Lieberman, the genius behind Ultra and Electric Daisy Carnival's insane light shows.
+1. LIV.
+A visit to the iconic club is a rite of passage.
+You often hear hyped tourists on flights out of the 305 gushing about LIV, bro.
+If the mention of this world-renowned nightlife institution prompts you to roll your eyes, you're probably just angry about that time you couldn't get in.
+The upscale club, dubbed one of the best places to spot a celebrity in Miami, underwent a $10 million renovation in 2017 and now boasts a massive LED spider designed by SJ Lighting owner Steve Lieberman, the genius behind Ultra and Electric Daisy Carnival's insane light shows.
 If you can swing a table at this megaclub, you're golden.
 4441 Collins Ave., Miami Beach; 305-674-4680; livnightclub.com.

-3. Ora Nightclub.
-It's no secret the era of traditional VIP rooms has gone the way of the dodo because, let's face it, everyone in Miami thinks they're VIP.
-Save yourself the hassle and embarrassment of trying to drop a random name to the uninterested bouncer at Ora.
-This 600-person capacity hot spot has a tight grip on the front door.
-If you want a shot at getting into this exclusive South Beach club, leave the
+2. Basement Miami.
+The Edition's super-awesome subterranean disco, created by Ian Schrager of Studio 54, is an adult playground boasting a 2,000-square-foot ice rink, a four-lane bowling alley, and one hell of a good time minus the red velvet ropes.
+But though it's packed with features, Basement touts of

+3. Story.
+This 27,000-square-foot South Beach dance mecca has it all, from bright lasers to confetti drops.
+The prestigious hot spot has had everyone on its stage, from Avicii and Tiësto to Travis Scott.
+If these walls could talk, they'd tell lots of stories, like the time the Miami Heat celebrated its 2013 championship here and racked up a $100,000 bar tab that was comped by club owner David Grutman.
+If you're not at the best South Beach club to dance your ass off, turn around.
+136 Collins Ave., Miami Beach; 305-479-4426; storymiami.com.

-4. WALL Lounge.
-At this go-to beach spot, you'll catch light shows on the walls and performances by world-famous artists and DJs.
+4. Wall Lounge.
+At this go-to spot, you'll catch light shows on the walls and performances by world-famous artists and DJs.
 If you're lucky, you might even see Paris Hilton.
-The glamorous boutique lounge, located at the W Hotel on South Beach, is a hotbed of star-studded activity.
-According to New Times, "WALL's success lies in its size; it is so boutique it does not merit a VIP section — the lounge itself is the VIP."
-Grab a seat on one of the club's gold leather couches, sip a fancy cocktail, and escape the nightlife chaos at this Miami Beach favorite.
-2201 Collins Ave., Miami Beach; 305-938-3130; wallmiami.com.
+The glamorous boutique lounge, located inside the W South Beach, is a hotbed of star-studded activity.
+According to

-5. Doheny Room at Delano.
-Last year, L.A.'s famed Doheny Room put down roots on the East Coast at Miami Beach's boutique Delano Hotel.
-It's all about the design details at this classy, low-key spot in the back of the hotel's lobby.
-Open Friday and Saturday nights, the stylish Doheny Room at Delano boasts seriously incredible tropical décor with vibrant wallpaper, funky lighting fixtures, lush plants, photography, and chic velvet seating.
-The sexy spot has bucked commercial house and Top-40 rap with its "anti-club’" playlist, so music elitists, this one's for you.
-1685 Collins Ave., Miami Beach; 786-479-8128; sbe.com.

-6. Story.
-This 27,000-square-foot South Beach dance spot has it all, from the bright lasers to confetti drops.
-The prestigious
+5. Rockwell.
+On Washington Avenue stands one of South Beach's best dance clubs.
+It occupies the former home of popular spots Les Bains and Chaos.
+And if you ever hear someone mutter, "Mondays suck," it’s obvious they’ve never been to Rockwell Mondays.
+The exclusive spot is where people go to live out their Miami fantasies and wake up the next day wondering if the overdraft fees were worth it.
+The answer is always yes.
+Come dance Monday, Wednesday, Friday, and Saturday.
+743 Washington Ave., Miami Beach; 305-793-3882; rockwellmiami.com.

+6. Mynt Lounge.
+If a bottle pops at Mynt and no one is around to hear it, does it make a sound?
+Boasting "the strictest door policies in the area," this club better not catch you wearing

+7. Soho Beach House.
+Your stuffy suit won't get you through the door of this ridiculously cool and exclusive members-only club, hotel, and spa.
+The 16-story oceanfront tower in Miami Beach caters to those who work in traditional creative fields such as film, fashion, music, and advertising, to name a few.
+This private hideaway is by no means a traditional nightspot but rather a laid-back club where the who's who of Miami rub shoulders sans the sweat.
+On the second floor, DJs spin on the weekends and bands occasionally perform at the Cuba-centric Club Bar.
+On the eighth-floor rooftop, members can also groove to a live DJ on the weekends with an ocean view at the posh taqueria and plunge pool, Ocho.
+Soho Beach House also boasts a Cowshed spa, a beach club, 49 guest rooms, Cecconi's restaurant (where nonmembers are welcome), and other diversions.
+Pro tip: Don't dare forget to take a pic in Soho Beach House's famous photo booth.
+4385 Collins Ave., Miami Beach; 786- 507-7900; sohobeachhouse.com.

-7. Hyde Beach.
-Between Hyde Beach's pool, beach, and indoor/outdoor space, there are more than 8,000 square feet for party-goers to get unapologetically rowdy.
+8. Hyde Beach.
+Between Hyde Beach's pool, beach, and indoor/outdoor space, there are more than 8,000 square feet for partygoers to get unapologetically rowdy.
 But if there's one thing Miami knows how to do right, it's wild out poolside.
-If you're looking to party at one of South Beach's best pool party spots, look no further than the swank oceanfront SLS Hotel.
+If you're looking to celebrate at one of South Beach's best pool party spots, look no further than the swank oceanfront SLS Hotel.
 Inside, be sure to check out the chic retro lounge.
-Outside, don't miss the giant rubber ducky statue.
+Outside, don't miss the giant rubber duckie statue.
 1701 Collins Ave., Miami Beach; 305-674-1701; sbe.com.

 If you like this story, consider signing up for our email newsletters.